Dear Pharmacist Suzy,

 Last week, you gave a ‘Dumb’ Award to “anti-depressant drugs and the doctors who prescribe them for every woman who is tired or tearful.”
 I struggle with depression, and my medications don’t help.
 Can you elaborate? –D.D.
 Tacoma, Washington

-For many online readers who did not read my column last week, I will re-post my exact comments about anti-depressants and the dumb award here:
+For those of you who did not read my column last week, I will re-post my exact comments here:

 Dumber Award: We have a tie between anti-depressant drugs and the doctors who prescribe them for every woman who is tired or tearful.
 Of the various ‘happy’ chemicals naturally produced in our body, serotonin is the one most likely to be raised by anti-depressant drugs.
 But research shows that depression may be caused by elevated stress hormones, low vitamin D levels, diabetes or insulin-resistance (diagnosed or not), low progesterone hormone, niacin or folate deficiency or exposure to plastics.
 So what’s up with all the drugs?
 Their side effects are depressing if you think about it -problems achieving orgasm, low sex drive, insomnia, suicidal thoughts and heart palpitations.
 Anti-depressant drugs don’t fix the underlying cause for neurotransmitter deficiencies and doctors should be conducting lab tests to determine the cause for emotional instability before prescribing pills and dismissing you.

-I stand by these comments though I realize that my column left many readers curious about what they could be doing to improve their emotional health and ability to cope with stress.
+These comments left many readers curious about what they could be doing to improve their emotional health and ability to cope with stress.

 Anti-depressants such as Zoloft, Prozac, Cymbalta, Celexa, Lexapro, Paxil, Wellbutrin, Effexor and so forth, DO help some people, and I am not going to knock these very effective drugs.
 That said, as a class, these medications are incapable of correcting underlying nutritional deficiencies, hormonal imbalances or neurotransmitter imbalances.

-There is a press-release entitled “FDA Launches a Multi-Pronged Strategy to Strengthen Safeguards for Children Treated With Antidepressant Medications” which can be read here:
+There is a press-release entitled “FDA Launches a Multi-Pronged Strategy to Strengthen Safeguards for Children Treated With Antidepressant Medications” which can be read by CLICKING HERE.

 The intention of this column is not to frighten you, or shock you, it is to help raise awareness for dietary supplements and vitamins and herbal extracts which could be effective and safer than medications.
 Everything you read here, needs to be fully discussed with your doctor.
 One more thing, as you are reading this, you may be tempted to just stop your anti-depressant medication but DON’T. Never suddenly stop prescribed medications based on anything I say, especially with anti-depressants because you could suffer dangerous withdrawal side effects.
 Ask your doctor to help you wean off if you are determined to get off prescribed drugs, don’t just suddenly stop them.
 Some integrative medical doctors help their patients get through the withdrawal effects by advising them to begin natural anti-depressant nutrients/herbs (which I’ll get to in a minute) while weaning off the prescription drugs, but again, getting off prescribed anti-depressants and on to natural ones is between you and your physician(s).
 I am only providing education for you.

-And while I’m educating you about depression, I found an interesting section in the book, Dr. Bruce Lipton’s book “The Biology of Belief” (Hay House 2008).
-I’ll quote straight out of his book:
+And while I’m educating you about depression, I found an interesting quote from my friend Dr. Bruce Lipton’s book “The Biology of Belief” (Hay House 2008).
+Here’s what he said: